Denoising Diffusion Models for Anomaly Localization in Medical Images: Types of Supervision for Diffusion-based Anomaly Localization

 \subsection{Semi-Supervised Lesion Segmentation}

 In semi-supervised learning, algorithms utilize limited labeled data alongside abundant unlabeled data to enhance segmentation accuracy.
 Typically, pixel-wise labeled data outlining lesion boundaries is scarce and costly to obtain, while large amounts of unlabeled data are often available.
 Leveraging diffusion models, known for effectively learning data representations, provides an opportunity to learn from this unlabeled data.
-DDPMs~\cite{baranchuk2021label,yang2023diffusion}, act as representation learners for discriminative computer vision tasks, as shown in~\cref{fig:semisupervised}.
+DDPMs~\citep{baranchuk2021label,yang2023diffusion}, act as representation learners for discriminative computer vision tasks, as shown in~\cref{fig:semisupervised}.
 First, a diffusion model is trained for image synthesis on a large unannotated medical dataset to learn a representation of the target anatomy.
 Feature extraction can then be performed by either extracting the activation maps of the U-Net, or the pretrained model weights.
-In the final step, fine-tuning with a few pixel-wise labeled images can be done by training a classifier head to predict class labels for each pixel based on the extracted activation maps \cite{alshenoudy2023semi,rosnati2023robust}, or by fine-tuning the extracted model weights on the segmentation task \cite{rousseau2023pre}.
-In \cite{behrendt2024combining}, reconstruction-based unsupervised anomaly detection is combined with supervised segmentation on a small annotated dataset to improve segmentation performance for known anomalies and generalization to unknown pathologies.
+In the final step, fine-tuning with a few pixel-wise labeled images can be done by training a classifier head to predict class labels for each pixel based on the extracted activation maps \citep{alshenoudy2023semi,rosnati2023robust}, or by fine-tuning the extracted model weights on the segmentation task \citep{rousseau2023pre}.
+In \cite{behrendt2024combining}, reconstruction-based unsupervised anomaly detection is combined with supervised segmentation on a small annotated dataset to improve segmentation performance for known anomalies and generalization to unknown pathologies. \cite{ciampi2025semi} present a semi‑supervised teacher‑student framework that uses diffusion models (DDPMs) to generate segmentation pseudo‑labels via unsupervised cycle‑consistency pretraining, and iteratively refines them through multi‑round co‑training to train a student model alongside labeled data. \cite{zhang2024data} introduce a class-conditional diffusion model that generates realistic synthetic image-label pairs by conditioning on segmentation masks, enhancing the diversity of training data.